 Call-Tracking Metrics to Consider

-One big element that all the call tracking software programs share is the ability to analyze different metrics to see whether your marketing campaigns are working.
+One big element the best call tracking software programs share is the ability to analyze different metrics to see whether your marketing campaigns are working.

 Metrics can also provide other valuable data such as where your leads are coming from, which leads are quality leads, and which are converting.
 Here are some metrics we recommend taking a look at when launching a call tracking campaign: